 When writing your Will, you will naturally consider your assets such as your property and valuables; however you should also be considering those online assets that you will invariably use every day that your Executors will need access to.
-Samantha O’Sullivan, Associate in our Wills, Probate and Estate Planning department, explains more here about digital assets, the accounts that would be included under this and why the details should be listed alongside your Will.
+We explain more here about digital assets, the accounts that would be included under this and why the details should be listed alongside your Will.

 A Which? survey conducted in August 2021 showed that of the 722 surveyed people who had a Will, only 5% had included a reference to their digital assets.
 This is despite the fact that 77% said they had sentimental digital assets, such as email, social media accounts or online storage containing photos, and 35% said they had assets of monetary value, such as PayPal.

 A digital asset would refer to those assets that are in a digital or online format and come with a right to use.
 This would include, but is not limited to, the following examples:

 As these online tools will be personal to you, only you may have the login details to access them, and only you may know that they exist.
 This could leave your Executors open to financial risk in the future should payments fall due and they are unaware of the debt that could follow.

 There are several reasons why your Will should contain details of your digital assets:

 There can be some confusion over digital assets and where those should be included in future planning.
 For example, a laptop, computer or mobile phone would be a tangible asset under your Will and so inherited by the relevant beneficiary.
 However, the digital assets stored on the device are intangible and so would not be passed on with the device.
 You would need to include a specific gift within your Will or Letter of Wishes for the intangible assets.